mattdesl/inject-lr-script/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 Inject the [LiveReload script snippet](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually) into a HTML response.

+By default, this will attempt to discover HTML files as their headers are written.
+You can pass `{ autoDetect: false }` to ignore this and just inject the script on all incoming responses.

 Example: